Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 2. Separation anxiety.
 More than most other breeds, English Setters need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
 If you work all day, this is not the breed for you.

 3. Stubbornness.
-English Setters are not Golden Retrievers.
-They can be extremely stubborn and manipulative.
+English Setters are sweet-natured but have a strong stubborn streak.
 You must show them, through absolute consistency, that you mean what you say.
+Read more about English Setter Training.